-The methodology is applicable to project activities that reduce emissions through the production, sale and consumption of blends of petrodiesel with biodiesel to be used as fuel, where the biodiesel is based on waste cooking oil.
+The methodology is applicable to project activities that reduce emissions through the production, sale and consumption of blends of petrodiesel with biodiesel to be used as fuel, where the biodiesel is based on waste cooking oil and/or waste fat from biogenic origin (henceforth referred to as "waste oil/fat").
 For the purpose of this methodology the following definitions apply:

-- petrodiesel is 100% fossil fuel diesel; - biodiesel is 100% trans-esterified biofuel diesel; and, - blended biodiesel is defined as any blending fraction of petrodiesel with biodiesel greater than 0 and smaller than 100%.
+- biogenic means that the oils and/or fats originate from either vegetable or animal biomass, but not from mineral (fossil) sources; - petrodiesel is 100% fossil fuel diesel; - biodiesel is 100% trans-esterified biofuel diesel; and, - blended biodiesel is defined as any blending fraction of petrodiesel with biodiesel greater than 0 and smaller than 100%.